 Hypocrisy – See my sin list.

-Unbelief – The biggest culprit of them all was my inadequate faith in the LORD.
+Unbelief – The most significant culprit of them all was my weak faith in the Lord.

 Owning these moving parts in my heart were enough to motivate me to do something, which led to the following questions.